-- 1. Identification of sources and establishment of source geometry.
-PSHA requires to specify the geometry and geographical location of fault (or line) sources (chapter 4.2.1, page 70) and seismic source zones (area sources; chapter 4.2.2, page 75). - 2.
-Earthquake recurrence relationships: For each source the mean annual rate of earthquake occurrence and the magnitude distribution needs to be defined.
-In most cases, the recurrence is expressed by a Gutenberg-Richter relation with appropriate a- and b-values (Gutenberg & Richter, 1956).
-The step includes the selection of a maximum magnitude for each source zone (chapter 4.2.4, page 80). - 3.
-Ground motion prediction equation (attenuation function): Algorithms for the estimation of ground motion at a site (e.g., expressed as PGA or spectral acceleration) need to be defined (chapter 4.2.3, page 78).
+- 1. Identification of sources and establishement of source geometry.
+PSHA requires to specify the geometry and geographical location of fault (or line) sources (chapter 4.2.1, page 69) and seismic source zones (area sources; chapter 4.2.2, page 74). - Earthquake recurrence relationships: For each source the mean annual rate of earthquake occurrence and the magnitude distribution needs to be defined.
+In most cases, the recurrence is eypressed by a Gutenberg-Richter relation with appropriate a- and b-values (Gutenberg & Richter, 1956).
+The step includes the selection of a maximum magnitude for each source zone (chapter 4.2.4, page 79) - 3.
+Ground motion prediction equation (attenuation function): Algorithms for the estimation of ground motion at a site (e.g., expressed as PGA or spectral acceleration) need to be defined (chapter 4.2.3, page 77).

 Green & Hall (1994) and NAGRA (2004, Volume 1) provide detailed descriptions of both, the general PSHA approach and its mathematical formulations.
 Seismic source characterization, earthquake recurrence models, and ground motion characterization are discussed in detail on the background of relevant literature.
 Additional discussion on some specific aspects of the methodology (minimum magnitude, site effects) is provided by McGuire (2009).

 PSHA includes formalized ways to treat both, aleatory and epistemic uncertainties.
-Epistemic uncertainty resulting from the limited knowledge of key input parameters (seismic source zones, earthquake recurrence, maximum magnitude, GMPEs, etc.) are incorporated via logic trees (chapter 4.4.1, page 91).
-The weighting of alternative input parameters or models of the logic tree is based on expert opinion, which may be formalized by an SSHAC input parameters or models of the logic tree is based on expert opinion, which may be formalized by an SSHAC approach (Hanks et al., 2009; U.S.NRC, 2012; chapter 4.7, page 98).
+Epistemic uncertainty resulting from the limited knowledge of key input parameters (seismic soure zones, earthquake recurrence, maximum magnitude, GMPEs, etc.) are incorporated via logic trees (chapter 4.4.1, page 91).
+The weighting of alternative input parameters or models of the logic tree is based on expert opinion, which may be formalized by an SSHAC approach (Hanks et al., 2009; U.S.NRC, 2012; chapter 4.7, page 99).
 The type PSHA is therefore sometimes referred to as the Cornell-McGuire-SSHAC model of PSHA.